-Sometimes a pile of fallen leaves is just a pile of fallen leaves… and sometimes it is the inspiration behind a simple Thanksgiving table setting.
+Sometimes a pile of fallen leaves is just a pile of fallen leaves… and sometimes it is the inspiration behind a simple and beautiful Thanksgiving table setting.

 I wandered out into the front yard last week and stared at the farmhouse table under the oak tree